What does it mean to be inclusive secular?

 What is RHC?

-Richmond Homeschool Collective is a democratically run community of homeschool families who co-create opportunities for shared learned experiences and social activities.
+RHC is a dynamically governed community of homeschool families curating opportunities for shared learned experiences and social activities.
 Parents who are members of the collective keep track of their children's courses and prepare their own transcripts.
-Families often share information and their personal experiences with one another about curriculum, transcript apps, their college admission process, testing, and evaluations.
-We collectively rent a space where members can gather one day each week, and we support instructors/facilitators by creating a course schedule within the available space and times of our rental.
-The instructors/ facilitators create course proposals, set their own fees, and collect those fees from enrolled students.
+Families often share information and their personal experiences with one another about curriculum, transcript apps, college admission process, testing, and evaluations.
+We collectively rent a space where members can gather one day each week.
+We support instructors/facilitators by creating a course schedule within the available space and times of our rental.
+The instructors/ facilitators are not employees of RHC.
+They are independent, set their own fees, and collect those fees from enrolled families.
 Courses and clubs may change each term.

 What classes are offered?

-The collective organizes academic and enrichment classes based on the needs of the community.
+The collective organizes classes based on the community's needs, with a mixture of middle/high school academics, interested-led projects, and exploratory/enrichment courses.
 Please check out this link to see some of our previous offerings: